Stocks subdued by rate hike risks, yen steady

 Later in the day European trade data is due and Chinese President Xi Jinping meets Russia's Vladimir Putin in Uzbekistan.

-Brent crude futures held at $94.04 a barrel.
-Spot gold, which has slipped as the dollar and U.S. yields have gone up, sat at $1,696 an ounce.
-[O/R]
+Brent crude futures held at US$94.04 a barrel.
+Spot gold, which has slipped as the dollar and US yields have gone up, sat at US$1,696 an ounce.